alexch/sharebro/README.md

 # TODO (features and design):

 * "Send To Sharebro" or "Send to Shares"
+  * BUG: reauth should redirect back to "Send To" page with original parameters
   * works, now make it real
-  * BUG: reauth should redirect back to "Send To" page with original parameters
+  * can it pop up or go back to reader?
+  * proper "i did it!" message, maybe with a countdown to closing the tab

 * "Subscribe in Reader" should add lipsumar feeds that exist

 * "clean up" step
   * remove nonexistent lipsumar feeds from Shares
   * add "Send To Sharebro" link
   * put "Shares" at the top
   * take items in Ridllr's "Shared Items" public tag and mark them as broadcast

-* landing page steps:
+* Reorder subscription list: put "Shares" folder at the top

+* New Landing Page
+  * make the old one "/about" or something
   * signed in?
     1. add 'Send To' link unless already in there
     2. update your subscriptions